strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-55-09.png)

-Now, lets play with some basic filters in the filter bar.
+Now, let's play with some basic filters in the filter bar.
 We have already seen how Wireshark can filter on IP addresses.
 But we can also filter on protocols.

 To start, just type l.